 Examine your current situation and ask yourself these questions:

 - Are you financially ready to buy a home?
 If not, creating a budget to allocate your income is a good place to start.

 - Are you planning any major life changes that could impact your finances?
 Things like changing jobs or starting a new business, getting married or starting a family

 - Can you commit to living in a home for at least 5 years?
 Building equity largely depends on market conditions; in a normal market it takes time to recoup the expense of buying a home.
 Knowing you can stay makes it less likely you’d have to sell in a down market.

 - Is your job and income steady and stable?
 How is your credit score?
 You need at least 2 years of a steady job and income history to get most loans.
 Some home buyers are just out of school and/or choose to live debt free so have no FICO score since they are not on the radar of credit agencies.
 If you do not have a FICO score, you've recently graduated or changed jobs, talk to a good lender about getting a loan based on your bank account, schooling or past job history.
 Contact Sonoran Sky Real Estate for quality lender referrals.

 - Know your FICO score Currently you can get a FHA loan with a FICO score of 600.
 That’s lower than it’s been in years.

 - Do you pay off credit card and other debt quickly?
 Keeping your Debt to Income ratio (DTI) low will help you qualify for a better mortgage.
-Typically, a lender will want to see your DTI around 45% with the new mortgage calculated in.
+Typically, a lender will want to see your DTI around 45% with the new mortgage added.